joshuawills/X-Compiler/website/mydocs/content/docs/getting-started.md

 weight: 1
 ---

-*All development so far has been on Ubuntu WSL.
+*All development so far has been on Manjaro Linux.
 I cannot confirm yet whether or not this compiler works correctly on other operating systems/environments*

 ## Pre-Requisites